gerhynes/scala-notes/README.md

 }
 ```

-The automatically generated `copy` method is helpful when you need to (i) clone an object and (ii) update one or more fields during the cloning process.
+The automatically generated `copy` method is helpful when you need to:
+1. clone an object
+2. update one or more fields during the cloning process

 Since you don't mutate data structures in functional programming, this is how you create a new instance of a class from an existing instance, called "update as you copy".